yongler/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">

-:information_source: **Note1:** The lifeline for `EditCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+:information_source: **Note1:** The lifeline for `EditCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram. <br>
 **Note2:** The sequence diagram is similar to the delete command, due to SoC InternApply using the command design pattern
 </div>